Azure/AKS-Landing-Zone-Accelerator/README.md

 ### AKS Backup & Restore

-This repo provides An accelerator (Terraform module) to deploy and use Open source tool Velero, for Backup & Restore of AKS stateful applications.
+[This scenario](./Scenarios/Backup-Restore) provides An accelerator (Terraform module) to deploy and use Open source tool Velero, for Backup & Restore of AKS stateful applications.

-**Coming Soon!** Perform Backup for Persistent Volume of AKS clusters using [Azure Backup](https://azure.microsoft.com/en-us/updates/akspvbackupprivatepreview/)

 ## Next steps